CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.2 Webserver.md

 ### 2 3 Distributed Denial of Service (DDoS)

 DDoS attacks can partially or completely disable a web server.
 For users, the web site is then only very slow or no longer available.
-For many institutions, such a failure is quickly critical to business, eg. B. for an online store.In addition to DDoS, other types of denial-of-service attacks can affect the availability of a website specifically for individual users by, for example, blocking individual accounts from incorrect logins.
+For many institutions, such a failure is quickly critical to business, eg. B. for an online store.
+In addition to DDoS, other types of denial-of-service attacks can affect the availability of a website specifically for individual users by, for example, blocking individual accounts from incorrect logins.
 An attacker could z.
 For example, a user account lock could be triggered by invalid login attempts.

 ### 2 4 Loss of confidential data